nboisselier/backup_servers/README.md

 ## Synopsis

 Wrapper for rsync, parallelize backup.
+Used to backup 200 servers.

 This script is written in bash.